Curtiss-Wright (CW)

 High Quality

-We’re firm believers in Curtiss-Wright.
-It not only prints profits but also has increased its margins, showing its fundamentals are improving.
+We like Curtiss-Wright.
+It not only produces robust profits but also has improved its margins, showing its quality is rising.
 StockStory Analyst Team

 Kayode Omotosho, Equity Analyst